Walrus98/Walrus98/README.md

 - 🌱 I’m an engineering student in GLA University, Mathura
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: guptanandinee35@gmail.com

-## About

-I'm AbubakarShf, a passionate self-taught Full Stack web developer and a [freelance](https://www.fiverr.com/users/abubakarshf) from Pakistan.
-I am a third-year undergraduate student at [National Textile University](https://www.ntu.edu.pk/).
-I am an aspiring Junior web Developer at [EESTONE](https://www.ee-stone.com/).
-My other interests aside from web Dev are Backend Development, DevOps and Flutter.

-I am also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=mrwalrus98&cover_image=true&theme=default)](https://spotify-github-profile.vercel.app/api/view?uid=mrwalrus98&redirect=true)